mathiase4/sippyshop/README.md

 - OrderItem: Each product in an order, with quantity and price
 - Review: Product reviews, linked to both product and user

+The data schema is designed so that each order is linked to a user, each order can have multiple items, and each review is linked to both a product and a user.

 ### Relationships:
 - Each Order belongs to a User
 - Each Order has many OrderItems